How to Make the Most of Your Running Offseason

 Make the most of your offseason with some of these tips.
 Don't stress I'm not asking you to do all of them!
 Even one or two will make a big difference when it's time to roll out the official training plan.

 If you're in the Baltimore area check out FX Physical therapy for their run gait analysis.
 Their PT's are the absolute best.
-[Yep I've done it and can't wait to tell you all about it SOON?].
 Find out if you have weak hips or are overextending on your stride and start working on how to fix the issues before they become injuries.

 Lately I have been loving Great Lakes Gelatin collagen hydrolysate.
-It is super easy to mix into smoothies or coffee. [however note I do not currently use it in my morning coffee because #intermittentfasting].
+It is super easy to mix into smoothies or coffee.
 Of all the tips here, this is one you should easily be able to carry on well into the training season and will give you the most bang for your buck.
 I think we can all agree that some collagen in our coffee beats sitting in an ice bath for recovery!

 Let's Chat - Do you have any tips for making the most of your running offseason?
 Maybe I missed something?
 Let me know!